-A handy guide to understanding what people are communicating via their choice of face coverings during the coronavirus pandemic
+A handy guide to understanding what people are communicating via their choice of face coverings during the coronavirus pandemic.

 When a new item of clothing enters the field, chaps are not normally consulted for their views, because for chaps there is no need for any new clothing items; they are still busy rediscovering things like smoking hats, moustache snoods and peculiar vintage cigarette holders.
 However, when the new item is introduced for reasons of public health and becomes mandatory, a chap has no choice but to embrace this new accessory.

 The face covering, being obligatory in public places such as shops, opium dens and charabancs, presents the well-dressed gentleman with a whole new set of sartorial concerns: should the mask co-ordinate with tie, cravat or pocket square?
 Should it be of plain or patterned fabric?
 Tweed, silk or chenille?
 And then there is the question of cut – snug around the chin and nose, or rakishly flowing?
-The variety of styles available is understandably not enormous, due to the face covering’s practical nature, and the more discerning lady or gentleman may turn to The Chap’s range of Face Masks fashioned from art-deco pocket squares.

-A chap must either resort to the face coverings available in high street outlets, or fashion something of his own design, but which style to choose, and what will that style convey to the world, along with the rest of one’s impeccable raiment?
+A chap must either resort to the face coverings available in high street outlets, or fashion something of his or her own design: but which style to choose, and what will that style convey to the world, along with the rest of one’s impeccable raiment?
 Each style of mask is riddled with hidden symbols and meanings attributable to those wearing them.
 We hereby present a brief analysis of each type of face mask and what precisely one is communicating to society by wearing each one of them.